soyounson/soyounson/README.md

 ### :cloud: Overview
-I am a data scientist and a researcher with extensive knowledges in geophysics, Fluid dynamics, and engineering fields and data skills of coding in **Python, Matlab, Fortran**, c++, and Matlab languages.
-I have trained to solve diverse problems and I have been flexibly adapted to changes as a resourceful and friendly team-player.I have project experience using **Machine learning** and **Deep learning**.
+I am a data scientist and a researcher with computational skills of coding in **Python, Matlab**, Fortran, C++ and analyzing data using **Machine learning** and **Deep learning**, especially Convolutional Neural Network (CNN).
+To solve diverse problems, I have built extensive knowledges in Fluid dynamics, Geophysics, Seiemology,and Mechanical & Civil engineering fields.

 ### :earth_americas: Areas of Expertise
  - Data analysis